Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 1 Computer Networks and the Internet.md

 Nuts and bolts:
 ![[some pieces of the Internet.jpg]]
 **Distributed applications**
 Multiple end systems that exchange data.
-Internet application run on end systen, not in the packet switches in the <span style="color:rgb(255, 0, 0)">network core</span>.
+Internet application run on end system, not in the packet switches in the <span style="color:rgb(255, 0, 0)">network core</span>.
-I.e you write your applications in programming languages that run on end systems.
-End systems attached to the internet provide a <span style="color:rgb(255, 0, 0)">socket interface</span> that specifes how a program on a end system asks the internet infrastructure to deliver data to a destination program on another end system.
-The socket interface is rules that the sneding program must follow to deliver the data.
+I.e. you write your applications in programming languages that run on end systems.
+End systems attached to the internet provide a <span style="color:rgb(255, 0, 0)">socket interface</span> that specifies how a program on a end system asks the internet infrastructure to deliver data to a destination program on another end system.
+The socket interface is rules that the sending program must follow to deliver the data.
 More in [[Chapter 2]].
 Can be compared to a postal service, name is needed, address zip code, seal, stamp and so on.
 Official mailbox.
 Postal service interface.

 # Protocols
 ## Human protocols